A New Digital Deal for an Inclusive Post-COVID-19 Social Compact: Developing Digital Strategies for Social and Economic Reconstruction

 July 2020 – June 2023

 The overall objective of the project is to generate and disseminate new evidence for policymaking on the role of digital transformation in the management of disasters and pandemics, and deepen social and economic inclusion and equity in the reconstructed post-pandemic developing world.
-The specific objectives of the project are:
+The specific objectives of the project are to:

 The geographic scope of this project encompasses the Latin American, South Asian and African regions and will be delivered through a Global South consortium consisting of Instituto de Estudios Peruanos (IEP), LIRNEasia (LA) and Research ICT Africa.
 The consortium partners will utilise the same methodology to deliver the project outputs across all three regions.
 More precisely, the methodology will comprise desktop research and analysis of existing survey data and undertaking new quantitative and qualitative research.

 The project is programmed for a duration of 36-months and split into three phases:

 - Phase 1 comprises of country, cross-country and regional analysis of existing data (2017 – 2018 After Access surveys and other secondary data) to demonstrate the relationships between socio-economic and ICT access and use indicators and their implications for access to pandemic response provisions.

 - Phase 2 consists of two phased surveys to gain a high-level understanding of the disruptions faced by households in fulfilling their food, routine health (non-COVID) and cash requirements during lockdown, and the impacts of these disruptions.
 Qualitative research via key informant interviews, in-depth interviews and focus groups (via phone and/or face to face) and e-diary methods will also be conducted to answer the same.